lundqvistr/manual_medfak_research_data/manual.md

 You should also scan through your data and codebooks accompanying your data and look for indications of how missing values have been dealt with.
 A general advice, especially when you work with datasets delivered to you, is to in an early stage to go through the variables by sorting (both ascending and descending order) or in any other way search make your self aquainted with your data.

+Generally, it is good to deal with missing values explicitly so that one can distinguish between truly missing values and unintentionally missing values.
+In other words, it is recommended to work with files where gaps in your original data have been filled.
+If you find empty cells later on in the process, you know that their origin lies in the calculations you have made.

-The treatment of missing values is also software dependent, see [Some notes for specific software systems](#some-notes-for-specific-software-systems).
+An approach which works in all systems is to accompany a variable with missing values with another separate variable/column where the reasons for the missingness is recorded.
+This could however result in a large amount of variables.
+There are also other built-in mechanisms to deal with missing data in different software systems, see [Some notes for specific software systems](#some-notes-for-specific-software-systems).

 #### Avoid having empty cells in the raw dataset